italiangrid/storm/download.md

 ---
 layout: default
-title: StoRM Storage Resource Manager
+title: StoRM releases
 ---

 # StoRM releases

+The current release is [StoRM v.1.11.5]({{ site.baseurl }}/release-notes/StoRM-v1.11.5.html).

+{% include releases.liquid %}

+Information about previous releases can be found [here](releases.html) or on the [EMI website](http://www.eu-emi.eu).

+### Repository configuration

 StoRM packages can be obtained from the EMI repository or from the StoRM product team package repository.

-### Repository configuration

 #### EMI 3